Brand development that increases sales velocity, guaranteed.

 While coffee might be the bigger conversation in the United States, globally, tea generates more than double the revenues.
 With coffee generating 102.02 billion compared to tea, which generates 207.1 billion, you can clearly see why tea is such an important part of the CPG market.
 Therefore, tea packaging design is critically important to a brand’s performance.

-The use of tea goes centuries farther back than coffee, and because of this, there’s more to consider for tea than a coffee packaging design.
+The use of tea goes centuries further back than coffee, and because of this, there’s more to consider for tea than a coffee packaging design.
 Creative tea packaging designs using the “throwback method” must look further than the industrial age or when cowboys roamed the plains.

 In fact, tea dates back to the 3rd century A.D and was used in hundreds of cultures across the globe.

 With teas being an important part of Ayurveda medicine, most tea packaging designs take an eastern approach to imagery and font styles.
-This includes teas not as commonly used in eastern medicine, such as green tea and black tea.
+This includes teas not as commonly used in Eastern medicine, such as green tea and black tea.
 Is this the best idea?
-Maybe but it depends on your target market.
+Maybe, but it depends on your target market.

 With such heavy competition and a diverse customer base, tea designs must speak to an audience that can associate the brand with their lifestyle.